-Vanilla Garlic is my nifty food blog that I update every Tuesday morning.
-I write essays about life and food that I like to think are humorous or thoughtful.
-Whether I succeed at either is debatable.
+Vanilla Garlic is my nifty food blog that I tinker at with essays about life and food that I like to think are humorous or thoughtful.
+I also work as a freelance writer and a cookbook author.
+Whether I succeed at any of this debatable.

 It should said either "You Are" or "You're", not both!"Now YOU ARE cookin' Curries" or "Now YOU'RE cookin' Curries"